onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

 ## DoS with Block Gas Limit

+Each block has an upper bound on the amount of gas that can be spent, and thus the amount computation that can be done.
+This is the Block Gas Limit.
+If the gas spent exceeds this limit, the transaction will fail.
+This leads to a couple possible Denial of Service vectors:

+### Gas Limit DoS on a Contract via Unbounded Operations

 You may have noticed another problem with the previous example: by paying out to everyone at once, you risk running into the block gas limit.
-Each Ethereum block can process a certain maximum amount of computation.
-If you try to go over that, your transaction will fail.

 This can lead to problems even in the absence of an intentional attack.
 However, it's especially bad if an attacker can manipulate the amount of gas needed.
 In the case of the previous example, the attacker could add a bunch of addresses, each of which needs to get a very small refund.
 The gas cost of refunding each of the attacker's addresses could, therefore, end up being more than the gas limit, blocking the refund transaction from happening at all.